Reviewed for accuracy: July 2026

 Once the conversation is open, the goal is not a complete inventory in a single afternoon.
 The goal is to open the door so that over time, the picture becomes clear.
 What follows is a practical guide to the categories that matter most -- not the numbers, just the map.

 Bank accounts, pensions, investments and insurance are the four most important starting points.
 Provider names and a note of where documents are stored is enough -- no amounts or account numbers are necessary.
 Old workplace pensions from previous employers are among the most commonly missed assets and are worth asking about specifically, since many people lose track of them across different jobs and companies.
-For a full guide to what to record and how, read: Digital Accounts Inventory Checklist UK: What to Record in a Death File or In Case of Death Document.

 Professional contacts are also worth recording -- the solicitor who holds the will, the financial adviser if there is one, the accountant.
 If there is no professional adviser, that is worth noting too so no one wastes time searching for a professional who does not exist.